Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ```

-Once the relevant transformers are defined, we can group them into a pipeline, for example we can group three transformers as follows.
+Once the relevant transformers are defined, we can group them into a pipeline, for example we can group three transformers as follows:
 ```python
 # Preprocessor pipeline
 preprocessor = Pipeline([('nan_filler', Categorical_Nan_Filler),